g-takizawa/wine_rater/README.md

 ### 📝 Evaluation & Scoring
 - **Auto-Distribution**: Automatically distributes scores to sum up to 10 points when wine names are entered.
+- **Bulk Entry**: Simply copy and paste a list of wine names to automatically populate multiple input fields.
 - **Manual Adjustment**: Fine-tune scores in 0.25 increments using `+` / `-` buttons.
 - **Even Distribution Reset**: Reset scores to an even distribution (totaling 10 points) with a single click, even after manual adjustments.
 - **4 Voting Departments**: Manage up to 4 sets (Voting Departments) simultaneously without switching tabs.